Coronavirus - FAQs

 How long will my refund take?

-We are working through an extraordinary number of refunds at present so this is taking longer than usual.
 You will be sent an automatic email to let you know when you have been refunded or credited.
 Once sent, the bank can take up to two weeks for the refunds to reach you.

 My event has been rescheduled, but I can’t make the new date